IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 Let's make a tiny change to the code, compile the war file, deploy it, and verify that that we can see the change.

-One of the smallest changes we can make is adjusting the build number.

-From the root of the git repo, run the following command to set the build number to the word "hello" (or whatever you want):

-``scripts/installer/custom-build-number hello``

-This should update or place a file at ``src/main/java/BuildNumber.properties``.

 Then, from Netbeans, click "Run" and then "Clean and Build Project (dataverse)".
 After this completes successfully, click "Run" and then "Run Project (dataverse)"

 Confirm the Change Was Deployed